dadadel/pyment/README.md

 - "reST" style (the kind managed by Sphinx):

         """
-        This is a javadoc style.
+        This is a reST style.

         :param param1: this is a first param
         :param param2: this is a second param